-Pirates of the Mississippi is an American Country Rock Band founded in 1987 by Rich Alves(lead guitars, Hammond organ, background vocals), Bill McCorvey(lead vocals/guitar), Jimmy Lowe(drums/percussion), Pat Severs(steel guitar/Dobro) and Dean Townson(bass guitar/vocals).
+Pirates of the Mississippi is an American Country Rock Band founded in 1989 by Rich Alves(lead guitars, Hammond organ, background vocals), Bill McCorvey(lead vocals/guitar), Jimmy Lowe(drums/percussion), Pat Severs(steel guitar/Dobro) and Dean Townson(bass guitar/vocals).
 With their roots in Montgomery, Alabama, Pirates of the Mississippi made its national debut in 1990 with a cover of Hank Williams’ “Honky Tonk Blues”.
-This cover was the first single from their self-titled debut album.
-“Honky Tonk Blues” was followed by ten more singles, all of which charted between 1990 and 1995.
-In that same time span, the band would release four more studio albums, a “Greatest Hits” CD and 2006’s critically acclaimed “Heaven and a Dixie Night”.
+This cover was the first single from their self-titled critically acclaimed debut album.
+“Honky Tonk Blues” was followed by twenty more singles, all of which charted between 1990 and 2011.
+In that same time span, the band would release four more studio albums, a “Greatest Hits” CD and 2006’s critically acclaimed award winning CD, “Heaven and a Dixie Night”.

 Pirates of the Mississippi members were sought after Nashville session musicians and songwriters that also found time to play various clubs around Middle Tennessee.
 Eventually, they attracted the attention of an A&R representative at Capitol Records, who signed them to a recording contract in 1990.
 The band chose the name Pirates of the Mississippi because they thought Jimmy resembled a pirate.